bgigous/flask-webdev/notes.md

 comments screw things up if before jinja (the `<!--` kind>)

-Try some other bootstrap template blocks!
+the reason we don't have bootstrap is BECAUSE I LITERAlly HADA no inteERNET Try some other bootstrap template blocks!

 Pasting base.html template from microblog git repo